How to smell your own breath. Self-test for halitosis (bad breath).

 As an alternative, other types of floss can work.
 Although, due to their solid, one-piece nature (this includes stranded waxed floss), they’ll tend to trap less debris.

-Also, whatever type of floss you do choose, make sure it is an unflavored kind.
+Also, whatever type of floss you choose, make sure it is an unflavored kind.

 - Use the floss to floss your teeth.
 Between your back teeth will probably tend to be the most fertile ground for detecting breath odors.